LuxuSam/PhysicalButton/README.md

     * You can choose between the standard actions of OctoPrint (cancel, connect, disconnect, home (x, y and z are homed), pause, resume and start).
   * GCODE:
     * You can input any GCODE.
+  * System:
+    * You can input any system command for your Octoprint host.
   * These activities will be executed in order of your list.
 You can also rearrange them by inserting them at your desired position.

 ### Note: